Skip to main content

 Posterior dynamic stabilization is a unique spinal fusion alternative to stabilize and mobilize the spine and its motion.
 It also relieves pressure from the painful vertebral disc to promote healing and minimize pain in the spine.

-The doctor uses different state-of-the-art devices to take off pressure from the spine, just like a dynamic brace unloads pressure from the injured ankle or knee.
-Dynamic stabilization devices are made of rod constructs and pedicle screws usually used in spinal fusion surgery.
+The doctor uses different state-of-the-art devices to remove pressure from the spine, just like a dynamic brace unloads pressure from the injured ankle or knee.
+Active stabilization devices are made of rod constructs and pedicle screws usually used in spinal fusion surgery.

 These devices only provide stability to the spine and reduce pain until the natural fusion mass appears in the affected vertebrae.
 Fortunately, many posterior dynamic stabilization devices with advanced features are still in the testing phase.